The Centerpiece of 21st Century Global Security

 Of the original eight partner countries – Australia, Canada, Denmark, Italy, the Netherlands, Norway, the United Kingdom and the United States – six have received their first jets.
-There are also five foreign military sale (FMS) customers - Israel, Japan, the Republic of Korea, Belgium and Poland.
+There are also six foreign military sale (FMS) customers - Israel, Japan, the Republic of Korea, Belgium, Poland and Singapore.

 Australia, Italy, the Netherlands, Norway, UK, US, Israel and Japan have pilots and maintainers either fully trained or at some point in the training process.

 Suppliers in all nine of the program's partner countries are producing F-35 components for all aircraft, not just those for their country.
 And in addition to the Fort Worth plant, there are two Final Assembly and Check Out (FACO) facilities outside the United States: one in Cameri, Italy, where the first jet was delivered in December 2015; and another in Nagoya, Japan, where the first jet was delivered in June 2017.